hmcts/chart-ccpay/README.md

 # chart-ccpay
-Product charts for pay, fees and bulkscan payments components
+Product charts for pay, fees and bulk-scan payments components